 “Intellectual Property Rights” means copyright and all other intellectual property rights (including, without limitation, patents, trademarks, service marks, designs, domain names, database rights, moral rights (whether registered or unregistered) and any other similar protected rights in any country).

 “Ineligible” means a reservation generated by Subscriber as may be designated by Travelport (in its sole discretion) from time to time as being ineligible under this Agreement (including, but not limited to Passives).

-“Look-to-Book Ratio” means, in any given time period, the ratio determined by dividing (x) the number of Messages generated by Subscriber, by (y) the number of Segments generated by Subscriber, whether the Segments are generated via the Travelport API, terminal access method or otherwise via the Travelport System.
+“Look-to-Book Ratio” means, in any given time period, the ratio determined by dividing (x) the number of Shopping Messages generated by Subscriber, by (y) the number of Segments generated by Subscriber, whether the Segments are generated via the Travelport API, terminal access method or otherwise via the Travelport System.

 “Message” means any inquiry, request, command or other transaction with the Travelport System generated by Subscriber manually or by way of any automated programs.